nolauren/2018introdh/assignment1_textanalysis.md

 and how one would go about further exploring the data set/ findings/ arguments.
 It should  also address the following questions:

+- What is the scope of the journal?
 - What question(s) are you trying to answer?
 - Which data did you select for the corpus?
 Make sure to specificy the kind of data and periodization.
 - Why the number of topics?